 I am preparing for an active outdoor expedition.

-- Reduce the risk of AMS by up to 40%
+- Reduce Risk: Hypoxic training can reduce the risk of AMS by up to 40%

 For more information, please email firstname.lastname@example.org